-• Quizzes and Midterms - 60% of Lecture Grade
+• Midterms - 50% of Lecture Grade

-There will be two midterms .
-The schedule is provided but it is subject to change based on where we are with the lectures.
-The assessments will consist of the material covered in lecture, and will also assess your problem solving skills.
-I will provide Study Guides.
-I will be testing for concepts as well as problem solving skills.
-You will have to tap into your analytical problem solving skills, because there may be one question that you haven't encountered before.
+There will be two "Midterms".
+The schedule will be provided.
+The assessments will consist of the material covered in lectures, and will also assess your problem solving skills.
+I will provide Study Guides .
+I will be testing for concepts as well as problem solving and critical thinking skills.

-• Final Exam - 15% of Lecture Grade
+• Final Exam - 25% of Lecture Grade

-- The final exam is a cumulative exam, covering all of the lecture material.
-It is worth 15% of your lecture grade.
-No make-up exam will be given if you miss the final. - The final exam will take place in the last week of class. - Will be posted online based on the assigned final exam date (June 22nd)
+The final exam is a cumulative exam, covering all of the lecture material, and is worth 15% of your lecture grade.
+No make-up exam will be given if you miss the final.
+The final exam will take place in the last week of class.
+Will be posted based on the assigned final exam date .